DHI/mikeio/adr/002-mikecore-over-pythonnet.md

 ## Context

 MIKE IO originally used pythonnet to call .NET DFS libraries.
-This caused cross-platform issues (Linux/macOS) and delays supporting new Python versions.
+This caused cross-platform issues (Linux support) and delays supporting new Python versions.

 ## Decision